TheKevJames/web/reviews/README.rst

 `Friendship is Optimal`_                        FanFic(MLP), RatFic                     The MLP RatFic which spawned any others.
 Well-written and interesting take, but I've never really been able to get into the MLP fandom even for adjacent material like this.
 Worth a read, especially if you feel differently.
 `Greg Vader vs The World`_                      FanFic(Worm), LitRPG                    I *wanted* to like this one, but... man.
 This one just wasn't good.
 Maybe I didn't give it enough of a chance, but I do not see how it got the ratings it has.
 Maybe 4.x stars on RoyalRoad doesn't mean as much as I hoped it would?
 The first time I've abandoned reading something so early in several months.
 `Harry Potter and the Methods of Rationality`_  FanFic(HP), RatFic                      The story which defined the RatFic genre.
 Read this.
+`Instruments of Destruction`_                   FanFic(Star Wars)                       This... is largely a story about project management.
+The story of the project manager of the Death Star (mark two).
+Short little vignette, but a hilarious take on managing an absurd project nonetheless.
 `Kaleidoscope`_                                 FanFic(Naruto), SI                      The author is born into the Uchiha family before the massacre.
 A frantic struggle to survive ensues.
 Enjoyable read, bit of a power-up fantasy.
 `Luminosity`_                                   FanFic(Twilight), RatFic                What if Bella was not an idiot?
 Well written, interesting story, highly acclaimed on `/r/rational`_.
 Personally, though, I've picked up and abandoned this a couple times now but can't quite put my finger on why.
 My current best guess is timing -- someday soon I'll set aside the time to read this in one go and see if that changes things.
 `Maou no Hisho`_                                Comic                                   Silly manga.
 Manga is very rarely my thing, but this one is definitely silly and fun.
+`Not This Time, Fate`_                          FanFic(RWBY)                            A Jaune Arc groundhog day story where he finally gives up and just tries to live a normal life.
+Hilarity and surprisingly poignant moments ensue.
 `On Being a Sith Lord`_                         FanFic(Star Wars)                       One-shot KotOR story about how the protag feels about finding out about her previously-amnesiac past (massive spoilers, obviously -- go play KotOR, its great!).
 Short but sweet, lots of interesting tidbits and fun character interactions.
 `Pact`_                                         Fantasy                                 The protagonist finds himself inheriting an old property with a trove of supernatural knowledge -- magic and demons ensue.
 Wonderfully written (same author as Worm), but I could never really get into the flow of the story.
 I've been informed that this one is much better reading in its entirety rather than trying to keep up week-by-week, so I'll likely try again at some point.
 `People Lie`_                                   FanFic(Naruto)                          Darker Naruto world, Naruto/Hinata/Sasuke focus with a darker, more cynical Naruto whose personality spreads to the others.
 Interestingly written, but abandoned with a couple short spin-offs which seemed to be attempts to resurrect it.
 Very gratuitous, decent enough read.